Why Should We Care About Inflammation?

 The power of CBD was proven across many debilitating conditions:

-• Inflammation in evolution of certain types of cancer has been strongly suggested, linking the inflammatory response to 15–20% of all deaths from cancer worldwide.
+• Inflammation in the evolution of certain types of cancer has been strongly suggested, linking the inflammatory response to 15–20% of all deaths from cancer worldwide.
 The connection between inflammation and cancer is now generally accepted and nonsteroidal anti-inflammatory drugs have been shown to reduce varied cancer risk.

 • Cannabinoids may also be beneficial in certain types of cancers that are triggered by chronic inflammation.
 In such instances, cannabinoids can either directly inhibit tumor growth or suppress inflammation and tumor angiogenesis.

 • The endogenous cannabinoid system is protective against inflammatory changes.
-These data indicated that the activation of CB1 and the endogenous cannabinoid system is an early and important physiological step in self-protection of the colon against inflammation.
+These data indicated that the activation of CB1 and the endogenous cannabinoid system is an early and important physiological step in the self-protection of the colon against inflammation.

 • These results strongly suggest that modulation of the physiological activity of the cannabinoid system during colonic inflammation might be a promising therapeutic tool for the treatment of several diseases characterized by inflammation of the GI tract.

-•There has been growing evidence in recent years to suggest that endocannabinoids may regulate the pathophysiology of liver diseases, including both acute forms of hepatic injury, liver fibrosis and cirrhosis.
+•There has been growing evidence in recent years to suggest that endocannabinoids may regulate the pathophysiology of liver diseases, including both acute forms of hepatic injury, liver fibrosis, and cirrhosis.

 •Studies suggest that endocannabinoids and their receptors may play a critical role in regulating liver fibrogenesis; therefore, targeting the cannabinoid receptors may serve as a novel tool to prevent and treat liver injury.

 •“In 1994, a survey of 112 MS patients (57 men and 55 women) from the USA and UK was conducted; all of the patients were self-medicating with a form of cannabis.
-The results of the survey showed that cannabis use improved symptoms such as spasticity, pain, tremor and depression in more than 90% of patients in eight different clinical studies.
+The results of the survey showed that cannabis use improved symptoms such as spasticity, pain, tremor, and depression in more than 90% of patients in eight different clinical studies.

 •Cannabinoids and their anti-inflammatory properties have been studied in animal models of RA and on human cells from RA patients and these studies demonstrate the anti-arthritic properties of these natural plant compounds…THC and other cannabinoids could induce apoptosis.